Alexander-J-Vogt/Reprod_Callaway_SantAnna_2021/README.md

 - cs_reproduction.R: Replication Code
 - cs_term_paper.RMD: Term Paper with explanation of the R Code in R Markdown
-- -cs_term_paper.pdf: Pdf Version of the Term Paper
+- cs_term_paper.pdf: Pdf Version of the Term Paper